-Naturally, they are happy to serve customers from all around the US and most definitely won't have issues taking money from anyone else either.
-Despite their focus on Windows, they tailored their offer both for those who need a reliable ASP.NET hosting, as well as beginners who just want to host their first WordPress website.
+Naturally, Winhost is happy to serve customers from all around the US and surely won't have issues taking money from anyone else either.
+Along with the provider's focus on Windows, the offers are tailored for both - those who need a reliable ASP.NET hosting, as well as beginners who just want to host their first WordPress website.

-At first glance, the company has a very simple pricing structure – $3.95 per month for the Basic plan with 3GB disk space and 50GB bandwidth all the way to $15.95 for the Ultimate plan.
+At first glance, the company has a very simple pricing structure – $3.95/mo for the Basic plan with 3GB disk space and 50GB bandwidth all the way to $15.95/mo for the Ultimate plan.
 But, as it usually happens, there is a pricing difference between various contract lengths.

 You can sign up for each plan choosing one of three different contracts – a quarterly one, annual, and biennial.
-Naturally, the longer your contract, the more you save, with the maximum savings of $144 between a 3-month and 2-year plan (if the former is kept active for two years, i.e. eight billing periods).
+As might be expected, the longer your contract, the more you save.
+It can build up to the maximum savings of $144 between a 3-month and 2-year plan (if the former is kept active for two years, i.e. eight billing periods).

 |Package||3-Mo.
 Plan (Total after 2 years)||1-Year Plan (Total after 2 years)||1-Year Plan Savings||2-Year Plan (Total after 2 years)||2-Year Savings vs 3-Month||2-Year Savings vs 1-Year|